HenrySomeCode/General_AI_ML_DL/README.md

 </div>

 On the other hand, AI_ML_DL_projects would contain projects that will be closer to the real world.
-I would need to deal with imbalanced data or something like that related to data processing.
+I would need to show what is the problem and why it's important to solve.
+Also, I will need to deal with imbalanced data or something like that related to data processing.

 Personally, I suggest that having these two kinds of projects is necessary since I can't follow a tutorial, available projects, or posts without doing exactly the same things as they do.
 But it's essential to have highly practical projects.